100-ton gun: The two surviving guns

-The guns at Napier of Magdala Battery and at Fort Rinella are still intact and one can visit them.
+The guns at Napier of Magdala Battery and at Fort Rinella are still intact and the installations are open to the public.
 The guns were too costly to demolish and were left as junk, but both were later restored to display condition.
 Fort Rinella is under the guardianship of Fondazzjoni Wirt Artna - the Malta Heritage Trust.
-The pink paint on the Fort Rinella gun was added only recently; originally they were not painted at all.
+The pink paint on the Fort Rinella gun is a recent addition, originally they were unpainted.